AndreaEnricoFranzoni/PPCforAutoregressiveOperator/README.md

 brew install llvm
 ~~~

-4. OMP is now set and the parallel version of the package can be used.
+4. OMP is now set to work on macOS and the parallel version of the package can be used.

 ## Other R dependencies